Anthony-Giacinto/orbits/README.md

 * [How to Use](#how-to-use)

 ## General Info
+* On first use, must:
+    1. Copy the .../files/images folder and place it in the VPython package folder .../Lib/site-packages/vpython/vpython_data/ .
+    2. Copy everything else from .../files/ and place them in .../Lib/site-packages/vpython/vpython_libraries/ to replace the default files.
+* To run:

+        import orbits_GUI as orb
+        orb.Simulate()

 ## Screenshot
 Screenshot of over 2600 satellites orbiting Earth using real satellite data.